 Conclusions/Significance: This study suggests possible interactions between genes from the RA, bradykinin, and fibrinolytic systems on the risk of cardiovascular disease, extending previous research that has demonstrated that interactions among genes from these systems influence plasma concentrations of both t-PA and PAI-1.
 Further explorations of these interactions are needed

 Bentley, John P.; Asselbergs, Folkert W.; Coffey, Christopher S.; Hebert, Patricia R.; Moore, Jason H.; Hillege, Hans L.; and van Gilst, Wiek H., "Cardiovascular Risk Associated with Interactions among Polymorphisms in Genes from the Renin-Angiotensin, Bradykinin, and Fibrinolytic Systems" (2010).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2580.